 Thankfully there’s more basketball to watch.
 I’ll be making more of the hoagie pull-apart bread.
 I may, in fact, be making one for each member of our family.
 Ok, I’m kidding (maybe).

 - As you cut your loaf, take care NOT to cut all the way through.
 You want all your pieces to open up, but not fall out.

-- Feel free to use what you have in your fridge or what better suites your tastes.
+- Feel free to use what you have in your fridge or what better suits your tastes.
 Black forest ham or turkey would be wonderful substitutes.
-In fact almost any deli meat would work well.
+In fact, almost any deli meat would work well.
 Use what you like just be sure to stuff your filling into each crevice.
 The more you have hidden within the better the pull, you know what I mean?

 - While stuffing your loaf, reserve about a 1/4 cup of filling.
 Wrap your loaf in foil before you put it in the oven.
 After baking for 20 minutes, open up your foil and cover bread with reserved cheese, then bake an additional 10 minutes.
 This gives you the cheesiest pull-apart bread!